fkarg/fkarg.github.io/_posts/2020-02-01-book-the-no-asshole-rule.md

 ## 7 The No Asshole Rule as a Way Life

-Little joe's is your cozy local family diner, with the owner and staff happily fooling around.
+Little Joe's is your cozy local family diner, with the owner and staff happily fooling around.
 Customers are happy.
-Add a douchebag, making impolite comments and complaints, insulting everyone telling him to stop doing that, generally making everyone uncomfortable.
+Add a douche-bag, making impolite comments and complaints, insulting everyone telling him to stop doing that, generally making everyone uncomfortable.
 A customer with a loud voice complimented him: